KandarianDemon/Introduction_to_Programming/README.md

 #### 6. MVVM + View binding

 22. [ViewModels](DiceApp/viewmodel.md): Where you will keep information even when rotating your phone
+23. [View Binding](DiceApp/viewbinding.md): Where you will learn a cooler way to interact with your UI elements.

 #### 7. Navigation